mui/material-ui/docs/src/pages/demos/progress/progress.md

 ## Limitations / Known issues

-Under heavy load/rendering, you might lose the stroke dash animation or see random CircularProgress ring widths.
+Under heavy load, you might lose the stroke dash animation or see random CircularProgress ring widths.
-You should run scripting intensive operations in a web worker or by batch in order not to block the main rendering thread.
+You should run processor intensive operations in a web worker or by batch in order not to block the main rendering thread.

 See https://github.com/mui-org/material-ui/issues/10327